 For more than a decade now, tequila has been crushing it.
 Sales of Mexico’s native spirit have doubled since 2005, with the biggest strides coming in the premium category.
-Credit the birth of the craft cocktail movement, the power of modern marketing or George Clooney’s chiseled jaw (see: Casamigos), but one thing’s for certain: There has never been more good tequila on the market than there is right now.
+Credit the birth of the craft cocktail movement, the power of modern marketing or George Clooney’s chiseled jaw (see: Casamigos), but one thing’s for certain: There has never been more good tequila on the market than there is these days.

 And while advancements in technology have certainly helped the agave spirit keep pace with our unquenchable thirst, the truth is that some of the best tequila today is made more or less in the same labor-intensive way it was a century ago.
 In fact, there’s a micro-movement among a few artisanal brands that are embracing pre-industrialized methods of production, even if it means putting quality ahead of efficiency.
 The mascot of this movement?
 A 3,000-pound rock.

-“Tahona tequila tends to have a smoother and sweeter profile,” says Mariana Sánchez Benítez, the production supervisor at Patrón, whose premium Roca line is 100 percent tahona-made.
+“Tahona tequila tends to have a smoother and sweeter profile,” says Mariana Sánchez Benítez, the production supervisor at Patrón, whose premium Roca line is 100% tahona-made.
 “It’s a very, very slow process.
 Efficiency suffers, but we can retain the flavors we want.”

 And what are those flavors?
 We sampled fresh distillate from Patrón’s roller mill products and tahona-made products, and the difference was striking.
 The roller-mill juice was sharp and citrusy with lemon and lavender notes, while the tahona tequila was rounder and richer, showcasing more of the agave, along with a cast of earthy and vegetal notes.